Summary

 For this reason, many companies employ professional technical writers to create their API documentation.
 Technical writers have the technical ability to understand the API and the creative skills to be able to write engaging content for end users who are developers.

 The API developers supply the technical writer with the information they need to be able to document the API accurately.
-If there are any parts missing from the documentation the developers can help the technical writer fill them in, with the end result that you have a document that is clear and accessible for its target audience.
+If any parts are missing from the documentation the developers can help the technical writer fill them in, with the end result that you have a document that is clear and accessible to its target audience.

 Also, check out our article on How to create an enchanting API developer experience with the documentation